FabSwingers.com

 The Mirena coil will supply progesterone to your body but you will still need estrogen as well as small amounts of testosterone (this helps especially to boost libido and mitigates brain fog).
 Women who have undergone hysterectomies or who no longer have periods (post-menopausal) generally do not need progesterone (it works to avoid an over-thickening or build up of the uterine lining which can occur through estrogen).

-By *oneyBee200Woman 9 weeks ago
+By *oneyBee200Woman over a year ago

 Kent